BITSS/WorldBankFeb2017/2-GitDemo.md

 To publish your repository on the web.
 * Just click the Publish button.

-Now we want to make sure that we can

-2. Make changes online via GitHub.com.
+Now we want to make sure that we can make changes online via GitHub.com, and then sync them to your computer (pulling).
-3. Sync with the sync button.

-Go back and forth between local and remote (online) changes, being sure to sync between each commit.
+* Go back and forth between making a local change, committing, and pushing it to the web, and making remote (online) changes (click the pencil button to edit, then commit at the bottom of the screen), being sure to sync between each commit.
 Eventually you'll screw up and not sync enough.
 (That is, change a file online and commit it.
 Don't sync.
 Make a contradictory change locally and commit it.
 Try and sync. *What happens?*)

 <!--Aside: This tutorial is written in Markdown.
 If you want something *not* to render markdown, comment it out like this.
 Same as HTML.-->

 ### Collaborating: